 It should be fairly obvious that the more conversant we become with higher, more abstract, and contentious concepts the less foolable we become.
 We acquire knowledge and wisdom and we render ourselves mentally uncontrollable.
 All you need to do to be immune from mind control is to stay in the driver’s seat of your own mind.
 While you are actively at the wheel, no one else can take over the vehicle (metaphorically speaking).

 But let’s take things a step further.
 It is worth noting here that it is in the process of thinking with and dealing with the more abstract concepts that we literally define ourselves as human, and distinguish ourselves from all other forms of consciousness that do not possess the ability to conceptualise with a faculty of reason.
 The only way to grasp concepts such as love, justice, compassion or revolution is by using this ability to conceptualise.
 When you think with these more abstract concepts you are performing that uniquely human ability.
 If you were to never bother to stretch your cognitive ability this far, you would have necessarily foregone your fundamental human potential.
 In declining to think conceptually people decline to use the one faculty that makes them human.
-Thus becoming more intellectually aware not only means to become more conscious through conceptual awareness but literally more fully human!
+Thus becoming more intellectually aware is not only your means to becoming more conscious through conceptual awareness, but it is literally your means to becoming more fully human!

-You must check your definitions carefully and check them TWICE!
-Check your definition and check those used by all those official organisations who spout propaganda.
+You must check your definitions carefully, and check them TWICE!
+Check your definition, AND check definitions used by all those official organisations who spout propaganda.

 Summary: Checking Definitions most important with complex abstract concepts that are contentious and pertain to the social sciences and issues of human freedom/slavery and to politics and the control and influence of people.
 Be aware of legalese!

 How do we learn definitions?

 - By asking – teachers. parents, guardians, friends, peers and colleagues.

 - Through experience and discussion with any of the above.